Tight Hamilton cycles with high discrepancy: Introduction

 Our main result is the determination of the minimum $(k-1)$-degree threshold for the discrepancy of perfect matchings and tight Hamilton cycles in $k$-graphs, thereby establishing a discrepancy version of the celebrated theorem of R\"odl, Ruci\'nski and Szemer\'edi~\cite{RRS:08}.
 Recall that a \defn{tight Hamilton cycle} of a $k$-graph $G$ is a cyclic ordering $v_1,\dots,v_n$ of the vertices of $G$ such that $v_iv_{i+1}\dots v_{i+k-1}$ is an edge for every $1 \leq i \leq n$, with indices taken modulo $n$.
 Before stating our main result, let us give some background on perfect matchings and Hamilton cycles in hypergraphs of large minimum degree.
 For a $k$-graph $G$ and a set $S \subseteq V(G)$, we say that the \emph{degree} of $S$ in $G$, denoted by $d_G(S)$, is the number of edges containing~$S$.
 We use $\delta(G)$ to denote the \emph{minimum $(k-1)$-degree}, which is the minimum of $d_G(S)$ over all $(k-1)$-sets $S \subseteq V(G)$.
 In their seminal paper which introduced the absorbing method systematically, R\"odl, Ruci\'nski and Szemer\'edi~\cite{RRS:08} showed that for every $\varepsilon > 0$, any $n$-vertex $k$-graph $G$ with $\delta(G)\ge (1/2+\varepsilon)n$ contains a tight Hamilton cycle.
-Moreover, this is best possible, i.e., there are $k$-graphs $G$ with $\delta(G) = n/2 - O(1)$ which do not have a tight Hamilton cycle (or even a perfect matching, see~\cite{KO:06matchings,RRS:09}).
+Moreover, this is best possible, as there are $k$-graphs $G$ with $\delta(G) = n/2 - O(1)$ and no tight Hamilton cycle (see~\cite[Theorem $3$]{KK:99}).

-Our main theorem shows that for uniformity $k \geq 3$ and any (fixed) number of colours $r \geq 2$, minimum $(k-1)$-degree $(1/2+\varepsilon)n$ guarantees the existence of a tight Hamilton cycle with linear discrepancy.
-Hence, for $k \geq 3$, the threshold for the discrepancy of Hamilton cycles is the same as the existence threshold, and does not depend on the number of colours $r$.
+Let us now consider discrepancy of tight Hamilton cycles.
+Mansilla Brito~\cite{mansilla} showed that if a $3$-graph $G$ satisfies $\delta(G) \ge (5/6+\eps)n$, then it contains a tight Hamilton cycle with high discrepancy.
+We improve this to $\delta(G) \geq (1/2+\eps)n$ and show that this holds for any uniformity $k \geq 3$ and any (fixed) number of colours $r \geq 2$.
+This result is best possible since $\delta(G) \geq \frac{n}{2} - O(1)$ is needed even to guarantee the existence of a tight Hamilton cycle.
+Thus, for $k \geq 3$, the threshold for the discrepancy of Hamilton cycles is the same as the existence threshold, and does not depend on the number of colours $r$.
 This is in contrast to the graph case, where the discrepancy threshold is strictly larger than the existence threshold and decreases as $r$ increases (see~\cite{BCJP:20,GKM_trees,FHLT:21}).

 \begin{theorem} For all $k,r\in \bN$ with $k\ge 3$ and $r\ge 2$, and all $\eps>0$, there exists $\mu>0$ such that the following holds for all sufficiently large $n$.
 Let $G$ be an $n$-vertex $k$-graph with $\delta(G)\ge (1/2+\eps)n$ whose edges are $r$-coloured.
 Then there exists a tight Hamilton cycle in $G$ which contains at least $(1+\mu)\frac{n}{r}$ edges of the same colour. \end{theorem}